-The UK government’s ‘shielding’ programme was introduced to protect extremely clinically vulnerable people from coming into contact with the coronavirus, by minimising all interaction between them and others.
+The UK government’s ‘shielding’ programme was introduced to protect clinically extremely vulnerable people (CEV) from coming into contact with the coronavirus, by minimising all interaction between them and others.

 Updated government guidance summarises the clinically extremely vulnerable groups who are at very high risk of severe illness from COVID-19.
-There are two ways a person can be identified as clinically extremely vulnerable:
+There are two ways a person can be identified as CEV:

 - Having one or more of the conditions listed in the government guidance for example organ transplant recipients, those with specific cancers or adults with Down’s syndrome, or